andrewkhirita/mvx-winter-challenge/challenge-2/README.md

 # Challenge #2: Token Issuer

-Issue tokens for each wallet generated in challenge #1
+Script that issue tokens for each wallet generated in challenge #1

 ## Prerequisites